Trump's court pick Barrett calls presidential self-pardon an 'open question' | Law-Order

 Barrett would not say if the landmark 1965 Griswold v.
 Connecticut ruling that protects the right of married couples to use contraceptives without government restrictions was properly decided, but said it is "very unlikely" to be imperiled.
 Some conservatives including Barrett's mentor, the late Justice Antonin Scalia, have criticized the ruling, which recognized a constitutional right to privacy and paved the way for the 1973 Roe v.
 Wade ruling that legalized abortion nationwide as well as decisions recognizing LGBT rights.

-Questioned by Republican Senator Thom Tillis, Barrett said she accepted the nomination knowing "people are going to say horrible things, you know, that your entire life will be combed over, that you'll be mocked ... that your children will be attacked."
-But Barrett said it would be a "little cowardly" not to accept such a nomination.
-Barrett said one of her children became upset during Tuesday's questioning and had to leave the room.
+Democratic Senator Cory Booker raised concerns to Barrett about racial issues, noting that Black Americans are disproportionately affected in criminal sentencing and restrictions on voting access.
+"I am fully committed to enforcing all laws to prohibit racial discrimination," Barrett said.

-Senators from both parties have welcomed and praised her family during the hearing.
+"In my private life, I abhor racial discrimination and obviously for both personal reasons and professional reasons I want to ensure that there's equal justice for all," added Barrett, who has two Black adopted children from Haiti among her seven kids.
 Barrett's confirmation would give the court a 6-3 conservative majority.
 Republicans have a 53-47 Senate majority, making Barrett's confirmation a virtual certainty.

 The four-day hearing is scheduled to end on Thursday with outside witnesses.
 Republicans are preparing for a committee vote next week and a final Senate confirmation vote before the end of October.
 Trump nominated Barrett on Sept.
 26 to replace the late liberal Justice Ruth Bader Ginsburg.